MWRuszczycky/myConfigs/README.md

 # My Profile Configuration Files

+Configuration files in `common/` currently work as is in all of the operating systems I currently use.
+Configuration files in `nixOS/` are specific to a Dell Inspiron laptop running NixOS.
+Configuraton files in `mint` are specific to a Dell XPS tower running Linux Mint.

 List of configuration files, symlink locations and purpose.

 | File          | Symlink               | Purpose                              |